Film: Mighty Morphin' Power Rangers: The Movie aka: Mighty Morphin Power Rangers

 Screw This, I'm Outta Here! / Shoo Out the Clowns: Mordant is terrified of the Ecto-Morphicons once they're activated and doesn't join Ivan and Goldar in watching them attack the city.
 Once Ivan combines with Hornitor, Goldar flies back to the moon.
 Neither of them are seen again until the post-credits sequence.

 Sealed Evil in a Can: The shapeshifting Ivan Ooze had been trapped underground for 6,000 years until his containment chamber was accidentally unearthed by a construction crew and later opened by Lord Zedd.

-Slime Snails And Mutant Tails: Ivan Ooze has some of this appeal, also his plan to sell kids tubs of purple gunk doesn't make any sense unless you remember the decade's love for this sort of thing.
-(Remember Nickelodeon in the 90's based their whole business around slime.)
+Slime Snails And Mutant Tails: Ivan Ooze has some of this appeal, and his plan to sell kids tubs of purple gunk doesn't make any sense unless you remember the decade's love for this sort of thing.
+(Remember, Nickelodeon in the 90's based their whole business around slime.)